AdrianKoszalka/InHouse_Vis/README.md

 # InHouse_Vis

-inHouse app is developed to manage a work areas, especialy in the production industry.
-App visualize working area and show a load of machines and workstations, based on data from card reader and personal data like Name and Workstation.
-InHouse app has a autorefresh function, that give us current data each 10 seconds.
+InHouse is an application designed to visualize workspaces, especially in the manufacturing industry.
+In a clear way, the application provides for managers information on employee absence, unused workstations and workspace load.
+InHouse is connected to a database that stores data from the employee card reader.
+A built-in auto refresh function provides updated data every 10 seconds.